GGebook smalllogo

 2.1 Basic circuits

-We use electricity all the time in our daily lives and take it for granted, but it was not that long ago when we knew nothing at all about it.
-The electric light bulb was not invented until 1802, and it was not until the early 20th Century until it became common in homes.
+We rely on electricity in our everyday lives and often overlook its significance, yet it wasn't long ago that we had little understanding of it.
+The electric light bulb was invented in 1802, but it wasn't until the early 20th century that it became a standard feature in households.

 Electricity has had a huge transforming effect on society, from power for kettles at the flick of a switch, to our mobile phone network and internet that we use constantly.